NetApp/FSx-ONTAP-samples-scripts/EKS/Migrate-Backup-EKS-Applications/README.md

 ## Final Notes
 This is a simple example of how to use Trident Protect to backup and restore your application.
-There are a lot of other features and options available with Trident Protect that are not covered here.
+There are a lot of other features and options available with Trident Protect that are not covered here for example:
+- Creating snapshots of your application.
+- Scheduling backups.
+- Replicating backups to another FSxN file system with SnapMirror.

 For more information please refer to the official [Trident Protect documentation](https://docs.netapp.com/us-en/trident/trident-protect/trident-protect-installation.html).